 Other awards include; Winner Audience Award Viral Video 2011 Berlin Short Film Festival, Best Media and Marketing campaign award 2006, 4 IVCA awards and 3 New York Film Festival awards.
 Jack's award-winning work with Kathleen Kennedy gave voice to Hollywood after the attacks of 9.11.
 The VWDARKSIDE campaign for Greenpeace became the most shared viral on earth in June 2011.
 Recent cinema projects include creating the short film "The Last Fishermen" which ran across UK cinemas and the Creative Direction for the Theatrical Release of the Oscar-Nominated Short Films across the USA.
 Jack also created the first-ever political viral campaign online.
 Clips from the series for the Green Party became cult downloads across the web.
 The Financial Times called the work "riveting".

-Jack is also one of the UK's leading 'Acting for Camera' teachers, setting up The Youth Cinema Foundation in 2014, he has taught with RADA, BA ( Hons), The Bristol Old Vic Theatre School (MA), Italia Conti BA (Hons), Royal Central School of Speach and Drama, Actor Training and Coaching (MA / MFA), The Actors Centre and Tobacco Factory Theatres.
-He also teaches filmmaking with The BFI Film Academy, Artist Rooms TATE, Hauser & Wirth and he guest lectures with various universities across the UK.
+Jack is also one of the UK's leading 'Acting for Camera' teachers, setting up The Youth Cinema Foundation in 2014, he has taught with RADA, The Bristol Old Vic Theatre School, Italia Conti BA (Hons), Royal Central School of Speach and Drama, Artist Rooms TATE, Hauser & Wirth and he guest lectures with various universities across the UK.